ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Niceness (Message)

 Integer Message Property - see {{msg-niceness}}.

-This property overrides the connection niceness - see {{conn-niceness}} - on a per-message basis.
+Note that this property is not a per-message override of the connection Niceness - see {{conn-niceness}}.
+Both Niceness properties may interact, but can be used indepentendly and be realized by different mechanisms.

 ### Timeout for aborting Connection {#timeout}